 can now be arranged for around $2,500 to $4,000.
 As there is no need

 for a burial plot, a grave liner or a casket, this significantly reduces

 the overall funeral costs.
-A cremation funeral can procede in very
+A cremation funeral can proceed in very

 much the same as a traditional burial, only the deceased is transported

 to the crematory following a service.
-Some crematories can accomodate
+Some crematories can accommodate

 a funeral service at the actual crematory.